 What is an Orientation Leader?

-Orientation Leaders are American University students who assist the Assistant Director of New Student Programs in the implementation of orientation programs for all new students at American.
-They report to the Assistant Director and work closely with the Orientation Coordinators, serving as leaders for a designated group of new students at each orientation program and during Welcome Week.
+Orientation Leaders are American University students who assist the Coordinator of Orientation, Transition & Retention in the implementation of orientation programs for all new students at American.
+They serve as leaders for a designated group of new students at each orientation program and during Welcome Week.

 How can I apply?